Erlangen Program at Large-1: Geometry of Invariants: Metric Properties from Cycle Invariants

-The exception of the case \(\rs=0\) from the conformality in~\ref{pr:conformity}.\ref{it:conformity-length-foci} looks disappointing on the f\/irst glance, especially in the light of the parabolic Cayley transform considered later in Section~\ref{sec:parab-cayl-transf}.
-However a detailed study of algebraic structure invariant under parabolic rotations~\cite{Kisil07a,Kisil09c} removes obscurity from this case.
-Indeed our Def\/inition~\ref{de:conformal} of conformality heavily depends on the underlying linear structure in \(\Space{R}{a}\): we measure a distance between points \(y\) and \(y+ty'\) and intuitively expect that it is always small for small \(t\).
-As explained in~\cite[\S~3.3]{Kisil07a} the standard linear structure is incompatible with the parabolic rotations and thus should be replaced by a~more relevant one.
-More precisely, instead of limits \(y'\rightarrow y\) along the straight lines towards \(y\) we need to consider limits along vertical lines, see Fig.~\ref{fig:concentric-equidist} and~\cite[Fig.~2 and Remark~3.17]{Kisil07a}. \begin{Proposition} Let the focal length is given by the identity~\eqref{eq:k-focus-point} with \(\sigma=\rs=0\), e.g.
+The exception of the case \(\rs=0\) from the conformality in~\ref{pr:conformity}.\ref{it:conformity-length-foci} looks disappointing on the first glance, especially in the light of the parabolic Cayley transform considered later in \S~\ref{sec:parab-cayl-transf}.
+However a detailed study of algebraic structure invariant under parabolic rotations~\citelist{\cite{Kisil07a} \cite{Kisil09c}} removes obscurity from this case.
+Indeed our Definition~\ref{de:conformal} of conformality heavily depends on the underlying linear structure in \(\Space{R}{a}\): we measure a distance between points \(y\) and \(y+ty'\) and intuitively expect that it is always small for small \(t\).
+As explained in~\cite{Kisil07a}*{\S~\ref{W-sec:invar-line-algebra}} the standard linear structure is incompatible with the parabolic rotations and thus should be replaced by a more relevant one.
+More precisely, instead of limits \(y'\rightarrow y\) along the straight lines towards \(y\) we need to consider limits along vertical lines, see Fig.~\ref{fig:concentric-equidist} and~\cite{Kisil07a}*{Fig.~\ref{W-fig:p-rotations} and Rem.~\ref{W-re:conformality}}. \begin{proposition} Let the focal length is given by the identity~\eqref{eq:k-focus-point} with \(\sigma=\rs=0\), e.g.:

 Then it is conformal in the sense that for any constant \(y=ue_0+ve_1\) and \(y'=u'e_0+v'e_1\) with a fixed \(u'\) we have: